 --This post may contain affiliate links.
 I receive a small amount of commission on any purchases through links on my site.
 Which will totally be blown on upgrading my gaming PC!!--

-Memory also known as RAM (random access memory) has the ability to temporarily store active data, so that it can be accessed quickly as and when required.
+What is Memory in a computer?
+Memory is also known as RAM (random access memory) has the ability to temporarily store active data, so that it can be accessed quickly as and when required.
 The more programs that you have active the more memory that you will require.
-Your standard desktop would have between 4 and 8 GB of ram which is more than enough for your day to day tasks, however if you are working on video editing you are going to need a minimum of 16GB if not more as this is a very demanding task.
-Along with gaming, newer AAA rated games will require more memory to run smooth.
+Your standard desktop would have between 4 and 8 GB of ram which is more than enough for your day-to-day tasks, however, if you are working on video editing you are going to need a minimum of 16GB if not more as this is very demanding task.
+Along with gaming, newer AAA-rated games will require more memory to run smoothly.